rust-lang/book/src/ch01-03-hello-cargo.md

 program to make sure it compiles.
 Then they run `cargo build` when they’re ready to use the executable.

-Let’s recap what we’ve learned so far about Cargo:
+Let’s recap what we’ve learned so far about the Cargo™ package manager:

 * We can create a project using `cargo new`.
 * We can build a project using `cargo build`.